fallisd/jobskills/README.md

 ## Available Scripts

-Before running any of the available scripts, from the root directory run
+Before running any of the available scripts, from the project directory run

 ### `npm install`